OpenCDSS/cdss-learn-git/mkdocs-project/docs/07b-lesson-github-tools/lesson-github-tools.md

 * ***History*** - show the output similar to the `git log` command, indicating the modification history of the file.

+## Insights ##

+Insights provides metrics about the repository, in particular the modification activity.
+Additional information about Insights and their use for CDSS will be added later.

 ## Issues ##

 The ***Issues*** tab displays an interface that lists open issues.
 A number of tools are provided to filter and sort issues.
-Most of the time the main actions for developers will be to add new issues, assign an issue for development work, add comments as issues are discussed, and mark the issue as resolved.
+Developers will add new issues for bugs and enhancements, specify issue labels for type/priority/size, add comments as issues are discussed and work is completed, and close the issue when resolved.
 The ***Issues*** feature is used for CDSS repositories to report and track bugs, make enhancement requests, and ask questions.

-Sequential feature numbers are automatically assigned and should be used in branch names during development.
+The issue number is automatically generated when adding a new issue and should be used in branch names during development, which allows cross-referencing repository commits and merges with issues.

 See also: